Sandringham shooting: Restricted rifle seized, man charged

 Police were called to the Sandringham Rd Extension near the Wesley Community Centre about 10.30pm that day.

-Seven people were injured in the incident.
-However, none of the injuries were considered to be life-threatening.

-Five of those people injured were treated at hospital.
+Five of those injured were treated at hospital.
 All have since been discharged.

+As the incident unfolded neighbours of a Mt Roskill community centre said they cowered in their homes as the sound of gunshots rang out in darkness.

+They told the Herald a group of around 14 young teenage boys was seen drinking and partying earlier that evening at the community centre car park.